 What Those Weird Symbols on the Dollar Bill Actually Mean

-Eye above the pyramid
+Symbol: Eye above the pyramid

 When Benjamin Franklin, Thomas Jefferson, and John Adams gathered to design the seal (they were the first of three committees to make suggestions), they didn’t suggest a pyramid, but they did discuss an eye.
 They wanted the seal to have a symbol of divine providence, and the all-seeing eye shaped like the top of the pyramid is an ancient symbol of divinity.
 Did you have any idea just how young all the founding fathers were when they started America?

-Letters on pyramid’s base
+Symbol: Letters on the pyramid’s base

 In front of the eagle—a uniquely American bird—is a shield, which is unsupported to signify Americans should rely on their own virtue.
 The horizontal top bar of the shield symbolizes the federal government, and it holds together yet is supported by vertical bars that represent individual states (13 at the time it was designed).
 Now that we're up to 50, don't miss these astonishing facts about every state.

-Stars above eagle
+Symbol: Stars above eagle

 The eagle on the back of the $1 bill holds an olive branch (representing peace) in its right talon and arrows (symbolizing war) in its left talon.
 But on silver coins from 1801 to 1807, the eagle held them in opposite talons.
 European diplomats and journalists claimed putting the arrows in the eagle’s dominant talon was a symbol of aggression, and called it a reason to start a war, so America decided to switch the peaceful symbol to the dominant side on the dollar.
-(Don't miss the dark history of the peace sign.)
+Don't miss the dark history of the peace sign.

-The number 13
+Symbol: The number 13

-Department of Treasury seal
+Symbol: Department of Treasury seal

 The balancing scales on the Department of Treasury seal don’t represent a balanced budget (that’s handled by Congress), but are actually a symbol of justice.
 Under the scales are 13 stars, one for each of the original colonies.
 The key on the bottom signifies official authority.
 Learn how to tell if a nickel is actually worth $3 million.

-Federal reserve district number
+Symbol: Federal reserve district number